 Direct writers of auto insurance are employees of a single insurance company.
 At one time, direct writers were the norm.
-Each insurer had teams of sales people well versed with the products the company offered.
-This changed in the late 20th century, as insurance companies streamlined operations and reduced the number of direct writers in favour of brokers.
+Each insurer had teams of salespeople well versed with the products the company offered.
+This changed in the late 20th century, as insurance companies streamlined operations and reduced the number of direct writers in favor of brokers.

 Insurance brokers represent a number of companies, earning revenue from commissions paid by each insurer.
 Usually selling other types of insurance as well as car insurance, brokers introduce choice and comparison shopping for the car insurance user.

 An advantage of using direct writers is reduced overhead for the company.
 This is particularly true of new technology.
 Buying auto insurance directly from the company online, a motorist no longer needs to even speak with a company representative.
 The process can be quite quick.
 With one company, there’s only one range of insurance products to sort through.
 A driver also knows that they are dealing directly with the insurer.
 Real or not, there’s a perception that dealing directly provides greater knowledge and flexibility about insurance products.

 With the products of a number of insurers at their disposal, brokers can provide drivers with options.
 These include features as well as price.
 Say one company specializes in mature drivers.
 Dealing with a direct writer limits the options a young driver may have for affordable coverage and appropriate discounts.
 A broker may represent the mature driver company, but also another that’s geared to the young driver.
 Both price and flexibility improve over direct sales.

 Limited options are the most obvious drawback.
 Unless the direct writing company provides the rates and features that are important to the motorist, there’s no option to save money beyond perhaps combining home insurance with an auto policy for a discount.
 This is called multi-line discount, and it’s available through broker sales as well.